DocumentWDP-2

 Disk - Disk I/O operations

-Use when: Your errors map naturally to infrastructure or system resources.
+Applicable when: Diagnostics map naturally to infrastructure or system resources.

 4.2 Logical Modules

-Represent conceptual or functional domains within your application.
+Logical modules represent conceptual or functional domains within an application.

 Examples: